-The bachelor thesis is the culmination of the three-year EOR programme.
+The master thesis is the culmination of the oneyear EOR programme.
 The thesis process is governed by clear rules and procedures, which are explained in an information session to students and in the thesis manual.
-The bachelor thesis is conceived as a course with learning goals and a detailed assessment grid.
-The programme has two thesis coordinators - one for EOR and one for EDS - who manage the thesis process in close consultation with each other and the programme director to ensure coherent procedures and decision-making.
-This approach has resulted in a shared thesis policy with one dedicated EOR/EDS thesis assessment form, which is completed by the supervisor and the second assessor separately before they reach a final assessment on each criterion.
+The master thesis is conceived as a course with learning goals and a detailed assessment grid.
+The programme has two thesis coordinators - one per track - who manage the thesis process in close consultation with each other and the programme director to ensure coherent procedures and decision-making.
+This approach has resulted in a shared thesis policy with one dedicated thesis assessment form, which is completed by the supervisor and the second assessor separately before they reach a final assessment on each criterion.
 In addition to scoring grids, the evaluation form also features boxes for summary feedback by the respective assessors.
-The extensive and informative information manual on the bachelor thesis contains an assessment matrix: each of the eight evaluation criteria has rubrics for excellent, good, pass, inadequate and poor performance.
-According to the committee, the EOR programme has a solid bachelor thesis policy and procedure.
+The extensive and informative information manual on the master thesis contains an assessment matrix: each of the nine evaluation criteria has rubrics per score (below 5, 6, 7, 8, 9 or 10).
+Compared to the evaluation form of the BSc EOR, master students are also scored on deadlines and oral presentation.
+According to the committee, the EOR programme has a solid master thesis policy and procedure.

-As part of its external assessment, the committee reviewed a sample of 15 bachelor theses and their evaluation forms.
+As part of its external assessment, the committee reviewed a sample of 15 master theses and their evaluation forms.
 Reporting on their review, committee members appreciated that the evaluation form addressed all relevant criteria and allowed for (extensive) feedback.
-The committee, however, also noticed that the existence of a relevant evaluation form did not always lead to adequate scores or insightful motivations.
-In fact, the committee members found that in 9 out of 15 theses, the final grade was in line with their own appreciation while the summary feedback forms had provided insightful information in a similar number of cases.
-Some theses had been scored too generously, according to the committee, and certain written appreciations did not match with the (overall) score.
-In a few cases it was not clear how the individual criteria were weighted, nor how assessors had obtained consensus.
+Overall, the committee had a very positive impression on the way the theses were evaluated: in almost all cases, the final grade was in line with their own appreciation while most assessors had provided clear, insightful and constructively-critical information in the summary feedback.

+In line with its findings for the BSc EOR thesis evaluation, the committee noticed that the consensus process between assessors was not always clear and that there seems to be no weighing among the nine criteria.
 According to the programme team, it is up to the assessors to weigh the different criteria and students are aware of this.
 The criteria and rubrics constitute the overall framework for assessment, while there is some room for discretion.
 During the thesis trajectory students can ask / be instructed where there is room/need for improvement.
-Finally, the committee was informed that the presentation is not an explicit part of the final score, but constitutes more a rounding exercise given that students can only present theses that are deemed of sufficient quality.

 During the discussion on-site, the programme team indicated - and alumni confirmed - that students do get extensive and constructive feedback orally or by e-mail during the thesis trajectory and again after the final presentation.
 The committee was also informed that SBE and EOR are awaiting the introduction of a VU-wide online thesis trajectory platform.
 This initiative was put temporarily on hold during the COVID-19 pandemic and should facilitate among others consistent qualitative feedback by the assessors.
-Nonetheless, the programme team also acknowledged the main criticisms of the committee, i.e. that there is room for more calibration across all staff involved in EOR thesis assessment (to ensure adequate scoring) and for better motivating the individual scoring criteria in the summary feedback.